 b-side festival takes place all over the Isle of Portland; we are a scattered site festival which means we don’t have one main festival venue so it’s a great way to experience and see all the island has to offer.
-We have lots of new work and events taking place all over Portland in the following areas: Fortuneswell, Chiswell, New Ground, Church Ope and Portland Bill.
+We have lots of new work and events taking place all over Portland in the following areas: Chiswell, Fortuneswell, New Ground, Grove, Easton and Wakeham.

 Portland is a small island connected to the mainland by the causeway.
 If you make your way to any of the above areas you will be in easy reach of b-side events and installations.